Dharmapuri (film)

 Dharmapuri is a 2006 Indian Tamil-language action drama film written and directed by Perarasu and produced by A. M. Rathnam.
 It stars Vijayakanth and Raai Laxmi, while Manivannan, Raj Kapoor, Bobby, Vijayakumar, and M. S. Bhaskar play supporting roles.
 The songs were composed by Srikanth Deva.

-Dharmapuri released on 20 October 2006 to mixed reviews from critics and became an average.
+Dharmapuri was released on 20 October 2006.

 Plot

 The film is set in a remote village in Tamil Nadu, Dharmapuri, known for making dolls from clay.
 It is the livelihood of people in the village.
 A man named Mokkaiyan, along with his sons Silandhi Karuppu and Peruchali Karuppu, grabs the land and gives it on a lease for a local MLA Konda Mookan.
 Humiliated and agitated, the villagers decide to put an end to their shenanigans.
 They set off in search of Sivaraman, the son of Meiyappan, who once strived for the welfare of the village and later was forced to flee the village due to Mokkaiyan's family.
 They finally spot Sivaraman in Rameshwaram, where he works tirelessly for the uplift of the people.
 They convince him to return to the village and teach Mokkaiyan and his family a lesson.
 Enters Sivaraman on a mission.
 He comes across Valarmathi and falls in love with her.
 Meanwhile, he also embarks on a mission to teach the baddies a lesson.